Ethics review and ethical conduct with respect to ISTLD grant program projects

 - ORE can provide a letter stating why the project did not require ethics review.

-- If your project is deemed to not need research ethics approval by ethics, you may want to ask for an exemption letter at the time you receive the decision from them.
+- If your project is deemed to not need research ethics approval, you may want to ask for an exemption letter at the time you receive the decision from them.

-Some conditions under which TLDG projects have required REB approval include those that:
+Some conditions under which ISTLD funded projects have required REB approval include those that:

 - explore general questions of scholarly interest;